Liquor Manufacturing Licenses

-In New Jersey, the sale and handling of alcohol is overseen by the state’s Division of Alcoholic Beverage Control (ABC).
+In New Jersey, the sale and handling of alcohol are overseen by the state’s Division of Alcoholic Beverage Control (ABC).
 The Director of the ABC is responsible for upholding the state’s liquor laws and imposing penalties for violations, which include suspension or revocation of the liquor license.
 The Division considers a liquor license to be a privilege, not a right, meaning it is subject to forfeiture for any violation of New Jersey’s alcoholic beverage control laws.

 Liquor licenses are grouped into three main privilege classes: manufacturing, wholesale, and retail.
-Manufacturer’s licenses are grouped as Class A, and include licenses such as Plenary Brewery, Farm Winery, Instructional Winemaking Facility, and Craft Distillery.
+Manufacturer’s licenses are grouped as Class A and include licenses such as Plenary Brewery, Farm Winery, Instructional Winemaking Facility, and Craft Distillery.
 Class A licenses allow for the brewing of alcoholic beverages in a facility legally designated for that purpose, and for the selling of those beverages in and out of the state.
-Certain licenses are needed for specific actions, such as offering beverage samples to visitors, and operating certain numbers of off-premises sales rooms.
+Certain licenses are needed for specific actions, such as offering beverage samples to visitors and operating certain numbers of off-premises sales rooms.
 Each license has its own specific fee, under which a licensee is granted a limited number of privileges.
 For instance, a Plenary Brewery License permits the brewing of any malt alcoholic beverage in unlimited quantities for the purpose of selling at beer festivals and to wholesalers in and out of New Jersey.
-On the other hand, a Limited Brewery license only allows for the brewing of 300,000 barrels per year, and limits the selling of beer off-premises for consumption to no more than 15.5 gallons.
+On the other hand, a Limited Brewery license only allows for the brewing of 300,000 barrels per year and limits the selling of beer off-premises for consumption to no more than 15.5 gallons.

 It’s important to differentiate between the manufacturing of alcohol for mass distribution and consumption from home brewing for private consumption.
 A manufacturing liquor license is not required for individuals of legal drinking age to brew beer and wine on their own property for personal or family use.
 This confusion arises from the fact that until January 2012, New Jersey residents were required to obtain a state permit for brewing beer and wine in their homes.
-This regulation was found to be excessive, since home brewing is done in fairly limited quantities for the sole purpose of personal consumption.
-Enforcing such permits would be difficult as well, since it would require the Division of ABC to routinely check people’s homes.
+This regulation was found to be excessive since home brewing is done in fairly limited quantities for the sole purpose of personal consumption.
+Enforcing such permits would be difficult as well since it would require the Division of ABC to routinely check people’s homes.
 However, a permit and license are two separate things, and a liquor license was never required for the purpose of home brewing.

 In addition to understanding the different types of manufacturing licenses, there are also individual municipal laws to be taken into consideration.
 Although the State’s Division of ABC is given general authority over alcohol regulations, New Jersey operates under a “home rule” policy for the sale and consumption of alcohol.
 This means that each municipality has its own Alcohol Beverage Control Board for the regulation of alcohol manufacturing, selling and consumption within its own borders.
 Another factor to consider is that New Jersey issues a limited number of new liquor licenses per municipality each year.
 For example, one new plenary consumption license can be issued per year to each municipality for every 3,000 new residents.